samolaogun/bake/README.md

 ```
 ## Options

-Aforementioned, you may configure the bake-core to work as you like by passing a configuration object to the function.
+Aforementioned, you may configure the bake.core to work as you like by passing a configuration object to the function.
 Here is the list of options:

 ```javascript
 const options = {